-Reverse Zone Lookup files are designated as "db.xx.xx.xx" where the "x's" represent the IP number.
+Reverse Zone Lookup files are designated as "db.xx.xx." where the "xx.xx." represents the IP number.
 In the above list of files, several represent reverse zone data, one example being "db.192.83.246".

 The startup file for BIND is "named.conf".
 It contains the list of zones, both primary, secondary and reverse, managed by this iTools server, the names of their corresponding database files and any DNS options.